py-xis/Ditto/README.md

 - Run Ditto on each device as a self-hosted Python application.
 - Clipboard changes are encrypted and uploaded to Firebase Firestore.
 - Other devices retrieve the encrypted data, decrypt it, and update their local clipboard in real time.
-- Only authenticated devices can participate in the synchronization.

 ## 📋 Requirements